 Mycoprotein such as Quorn is rich in both beta-glucan and chitin (1.5 g of chitin and 4 g of beta-glucan) [R].

-While studies remain small, research experts suggests that fungal sources of protein like Quorn may even help modify the immune aspects of heart disease [R].
+While studies remain small, research experts suggest that fungal sources of protein like Quorn may even help modify the immune aspects of heart disease [R].

 The compounds activated by beta-glucan fibers include free fatty acid receptors (FFAR).
 These receptors are linked to better metabolic and immune regulation.